JustBKen/octapex/README.md

 # octopr
 A GNU/Octave package for assissting calculations in physics praktika.
-Mostly works as a project for properly learning statistics.
+Mostly works as a project for properly learning statistics/data analysis.

 ## todo:
 1) chi2 test implementation? hypothesis verification